wentallout/cult-hunter/README.md

 - Ava: a spy sent by Lawmaker to investigate the cult.
 She joined the cult and made her way up the ladder.
 She secretly loves Nameless and give him hints throughout the game.

 ### Shadow Dancer Clan (neutral)
 An all female assassin clan.
+They're impressed after seeing Nameless fights and want him to join the clan.
+(Nameless's gender is kinda ambiguous due to not being 100% human)
+-

 ### The Cult (main antagonist)
 The cults are hidden in the city, they lure innocent people in and do horrible things (both violent and non-violent crime).